Maternal and neonatal health

 Meeting such a wide-ranging challenge requires the involvement of multiple disciplines and an understanding of issues faced pre-conception (including around contraception), during pregnancy and birth, and postnatal where morbidities are not necessarily life-threatening but can have significant impact on quality of life and future reproductive health.

-This Board opportunity represents the second activity based on the joint MRC-NIHR Overview of Global Maternal and Neonatal Health Research Priorities (see top-right of page).
+This Board opportunity is informed by the joint MRC-NIHR Overview of Global Maternal and Neonatal Health Research Priorities (see top-right of page).

 Briefly, subject areas may comprise (but are not limited to):